Joshua 1 – God’s Commission to Joshua

 1. Israel was delivered from Egypt’s degrading bondage.

 a.
 These were historical events, but they were not only historical.
-God speaks through history to give an example of our deliverance from the degrading bondage of sin (as Paul makes clear in 1 Corinthians 10:6 and 10:11).
+God speaks through history to give an example of our deliverance from the degrading bondage of sin (as Paul makes clear in 1 Corinthians 10:6, 11).

 b.
 The central act of redemption in the New Testament is the work of Jesus on the cross.
 The central act of redemption in the Old Testament is the deliverance of Israel from Egypt.